Is getting a law review article published on your list of goals for 2025? If so, you’ve come to the right place!

 If you’re submitting to law reviews off-season, we recommend checking their websites for updates on if/when they’ll be actively reviewing new articles.
 Over the years, we have found that some lower-ranked and specialty journals will remain open when not reviewing submissions to have more to consider when they are ready to fill their books.
 In such cases, we strongly encourage them to note that on their “For Authors” page.
 If you can’t tell if a law review is reviewing articles from its website, don’t hesitate to reach out to the editors and ask!

-Come up with a clear submissions strategy
+4. Devise a clear submissions strategy

 Once you have a list of law reviews to target and a sense of when they’ll open, especially for any exclusive tracks, it’s time to devise a submission strategy.
 The main factors to consider are if and how you’ll 1) stagger your submissions and 2) customize them to stand out to specific journals (e.g., writing dedicated cover letters or even tweaking the framing/copy of your article to fit one or more particular titles).